yracine/device-type.myautomatic/README.md

 <b>f) Using the ST IDE, save and publish the MyAutomaticServiceMgr smartapp with your credentials.</b>

-<b>g) If you're located outside of the US, since V2.6, I've included the option to insert your GOOGLE KEY for the Location APIs
+<b>g)(optional) For better presence detection, I've included the option to insert your GOOGLE KEY for the Location APIs.
-as Automatic doesn't provide address info for people located outside of the US anymore (since July 2017)
+As Automatic doesn't provide address info for people located outside of the US anymore (since July 2017), this is required for people located outside of the US.

 - Insert your GOOGLE API Key at the end of MyServiceAutomaticMgr file (only if you're located outside of the US)